aliumutkilic/simple-functions/README.md

 # Simple Functions

-This repository contains implementations of several simple signal processing functions in C++.
+This repository contains implementations of several simple signal processing functions in MATLAB.

 ---